microsoft/calculator/docs/ApplicationArchitecture.md

 #### Scientific mode, inverse function button presence

-In the Scientific mode, for small window sizes there is not enough room to show all the function buttons.
+In the Scientific mode, for small window sizes, there is not enough room to show all the function buttons.
 The mode hides some of the buttons and provides a Shift (↑) button to toggle the visibility of the collapsed rows.
 When the window size is large enough, the buttons are re-arranged to display all function buttons at the same time.